-Purpose of this Paper
+Executive Summary

-The purpose of this paper is to lay out the core issues that the Cross-Community Working Group: Framework for Use of Country and Territory Names as TLDs (CWG-UCTN) address in carrying out its Charter (http://ccnso.icann.org/workinggroups/unct-framework-charter-27mar14-en.pdf) .
-It also options around a consistent framework for the treatment of country and territory names as top-level Internet domains (TLDs).
-This document, consistent with the CWG-UCTN’s Charter, “a review and analysis of the [CWG-UCTN’s] objective, a draft Recommendation and its rationale.”
+The purpose of this paper is to lay out the core issues that the Cross-Community Working Group: Framework for Use of Country and Territory Names as TLDs (CWG-UCTN) addressed in carrying out its Charter (http://ccnso.icann.org/workinggroups/unct-framework-charter-27mar14-en.pdf) .
+It records the CWG-UCTN’s discussions regarding options around a consistent framework for the treatment of country and territory names as top-level Internet domains (TLDs).
+This document, consistent with the CWG-UCTN’s Charter, provides “a review and analysis of the [CWG-UCTN’s] objective, a draft Recommendation and its rationale.”